 Planning in advance your approach to the conversation is essential.
 Bookending the negative comments with positive ones will result in beginning and ending with good news!
 Starting with good news will engage children and make them confident enough for the bad news, and ending with good news will leave them feeling empowered instead of defeated.

 Sitting down to speak without distractions shows your child that the conversation is important.
 If you have multiple children, speak to each one individually and avoid interruptions.
 Be sure to allow enough time to have a relaxed discussion about performance.
 Children will naturally feel nervous about discussing their report card.
 Before opening the report, ask your child how he thinks he did.
 This will indicate how aware he is of his own progress.
 Ask him what he learned in each subject.

 Let your child know how proud you are of the successes in the subjects done well and any improvements that have been made.
 Praising children for this is just as important as constructive criticism.
 The areas of improvement must be seen as opportunities for growth, and they assist in your child’s progression to the next level.
 With ideas in your back pocket, chat with your child about ideas for improvement and strategize different plans together to address the weaknesses.
 And remember to always end on a positive note about how proud you are.

-Armed with these tips, you’ll be better able to digest the information offered through the report card and have a productive conversation with your child.
+Armed with these tips for school report cards, you’ll be better able to digest the information offered through the report card and have a productive conversation with your child.
 It’s all about celebrating success and helping to tackle any challenges!